BenedictBen/Learner-Management-System/README.md

 ## Features

 - **User Authentication:** Secure login and registration for learners and administrators.
 Includes support for role-based access control (RBAC) to ensure data privacy and security.

- **Google Sign-up/Sign-in**: Learners can conveniently sign up or log in using their Google accounts.
+- **Google Sign-up/Sign-in**: Learners can conveniently sign up or log in using their Google accounts.
-**Two-Step Verification**: Enhanced security with two-factor authentication for learner and admin accounts to protect sensitive data.
+**Sign-Up Verification**: Enhanced security with sign-up authentication for learner and admin accounts to protect sensitive data.

- **Admin Controls**:
+- **Admin Controls**:
-**Empower administrators with robust management tools**:
+- **Empower administrators with robust management tools**:

  *Learner Management* : Admins can create, update, and delete learner profiles as needed.

 *Invoice Management*: Admins can generate, track, and manage invoices for paid courses.
 Easily monitor payment statuses (Paid/Pending) and resolve discrepancies.

 *Course Management*: Admins can generate, track, create and manage courses for paid courses.

-**Responsive Design:** Fully responsive UI for a seamless experience on desktop and mobile devices.
+- **Responsive Design:** Fully responsive UI for a seamless experience on desktop and mobile devices.

 ## Technologies Used